cloud-bulldozer/e2e-benchmarking/workloads/kube-burner/README.md

 ### kubelet-density and kubelet-density-heavy variables

-The `kubelet-density` and `kubelet-density-heavy` workloads support the following environent variables:
+The `kubelet-density` and `kubelet-density-heavy` workloads support the following environment variables:

 - **NODE_COUNT**: Number of worker nodes to deploy the pods on.
 During the workload nodes will be labeled with `kubelet-density=true`.
 Defaults to 4.
 - **PODS_PER_NODE**: Define the maximum number of pods to deploy on each labeled node.
 Defaults to 250